 The Wales International Harp Festival takes place at the iconic Galeri Arts Centre, located in the beautiful coastal town of Caernarfon in North Wales.

 North Wales is a holiday region that’s passionate about language, music and history, with magnificent castles, railways and festivals.
 The scenery’s superb – fine beaches, tumbling rivers and of course the mountains, lakes and waterfalls of Snowdonia.
-The region is considered by many one of the best destinations for holidays in the United Kingdom.

-How to find us
+How to Find Us